railwayapp/templates/examples/expressjs-postgres/README.md

 - Install dependencies `yarn`
 - [Create a Railway project with the Postgres plugin](https://dev.new)
-- Connect to your Railway project `railway init`
+- Connect to your Railway project `railway link`
 - Start the server `railway run yarn dev`

 ## 📝 Notes